SBA OIG and Other Investigations Agencies Have Stepped Up Procurement Fraud Cases for 8a Government Contracts

-The Eastern District Court bought the gravel down on two federal contractor executives for SBA 8a small business fraud and abusing the Small Business Administration’s (SBA) 8a contracting program to obtain more than $31 million in contracts unlawfully.
-See case where defendants were sentenced to 27 and 15 months in prison.
+The Eastern District Court bought the gravel down on two federal contractor executives for SBA 8a small business fraud and abused the Small Business Administration’s (SBA) 8a contracting program to obtain more than $31 million in contracts unlawfully.
+See case where defendants were sentenced to 27 and 15 months in prison for federal contract fraud.

-Small business owners, and government executives alike, can experience severe penalties for SBA fraud, criminal or civil, for procurement violations for 8a Program fraud.
+Small business owners, and government executives alike, can experience severe penalties for SBA fraud cases with government contracts for small businesses, criminal or civil, for procurement violations for 8a Program fraud.

-However, there are many situations where prosecutors or criminal defense attorneys may not quite understand how indictments and SBA 8a business fraud charges must incorporate the underlying statutes that govern the 8a certification, HUBZone or other small business programs.
+However, there are many situations where prosecutors or criminal defense attorneys may not quite understand how federal indictments and SBA government contract fraud charges must incorporate the underlying statutes that govern the 8a certification, HUBZone or other small business programs.

-Underlying Theories of 8a Program Fraud Where 8a Contractors Are Targeted
+Underlying Theories of Federal Contract Fraud & SBA Fraud Cases.
+Where 8a Government Contractors Are Targeted

-Typically, allegations of SBA fraud by government contractors or 8a small business fraud against a contractor will include:
+Typically, common allegations in federal contract fraud cases involve small business contracts or 8a small business fraud against a contractor will include:

-- Adopting and furthering a scheme that attempts to defraud the government for funds that SBA 8a contracting programs do not allow
+- Adopting and furthering a procurement fraud scheme that attempts to defraud the government for funds that SBA 8a contracting programs do not allow

 - A non-disadvantaged member being in control of the business against SBA Program regulations